YangFanJi/fake-review-detection-survey/readme.md

 🔥🔥🔥 **The article has been accepted by Information Fusion**.
 -
-This repository serves as the companion resource for the paper “A Survey on Fake Review Detection: From Pre-trained Language Models to Large Language Models”.
+This repository serves as the companion resource for the paper “**A Survey on Fake Review Detection: From Pre-trained Language Models to Large Language Models**”.
 It aims to provide a structured and continuously updated collection of representative studies, publicly available datasets, and related methods in the field of fake review detection.

 ![process](figures/The_process_of_detecting_fake_reviews.png)